OpenKBC/multiple_sclerosis_proj/aws_module/batch_deployment/deg_pipeline_batch/README.md

+# DEG Pipieline in AWS Batch

 ## AWS module for running the project
-* This module supports to run the project codes, pipelines and analysis by launching AWS Batch.
-Currently, it is on development phase and this module can run with limited code (Activation Score Calculation).
-* Parallel jobs execution is needed lambda function input, please use lambda_deployment section first
+* This module supports to get sample DEG by certain conditions, it is using AWS Batch and need to launch separate running for each cells result(CD4, CD8, CD14)
+* There is no parallel job for this and it is sequential job type.

 ### Requirements on local PC
 ```